spex-lang/spex-lang.github.io/src/motivation.md

 knowing the API isn't good enough.
 The example he gives is the POSIX filesystem
 API:

-  * `open`: takes a filepath and returns a file descriptor;
+  * `open`: takes a file path and returns a file descriptor;
   * `write`: takes a file descriptor and string and returns how many bytes it successfully wrote;
   * `close`: takes a file descriptor and closes it, thus freeing up resources.

 Nothing in the API says, for example, that we can't continue writing to a file descriptor that has been closed!
-This is where protocols come in, saying for example that we can only write to a file descritor that is open, etc.
+This is where protocols come in, saying for example that we can only write to a file descriptor that is open, etc.

 One last point to note is that APIs can be synchronous or asynchronous, as in the client of the API gets a response back immediately upon making the call or